timm/tested/docs/onFishr.md

   - What every else did in the past
   - Why that is not good enough, for our purposes (i.e. why are we not doing it some old way)
   - What system from past work is state of the art (and will be used in your comparisons)
-  - Note: your related work section must demonstrate your understand the multi-objective semi-supervised explanation problem.
+  - Note: your related work section must:
+    - demonstrate your understand the multi-objective semi-supervised explanation problem.
+    - show that thinking that lead to this new method.
 - Methods
   - Algorithms
   - Data